-The beachwalk system is an at-grade pedestrian and cyclist pathway that runs along the beachfront and will eventually connect Miami Beach from Government Cut to our northern border and beyond!
+The beachwalk system is an at-grade pedestrian and cyclist pathway that runs along the beachfront and connects Miami Beach from Government Cut to our northern border and beyond!
 In addition to providing for recreation, it gives our residents and visitors an opportunity to get out of their cars and use alternative modes of transportation.
 The following missing segments are in planning, design or construction, as follows:

 Living shorelines use a combination of bank stabilization and habitat restoration techniques to reinforce the shoreline, minimize coastal erosion, and maintain coastal processes while protecting, restoring, enhancing, and creating natural habitat for aquatic plants and wildlife.
 In addition to shoreline stabilization and erosion control, living shorelines provide added benefits, such as reduction of wave energy, absorption of storm surge, improved water quality via filtration, protection of riparian and intertidal resources, and creation of aquatic and terrestrial habitat.